Your Dog Isn’t Just Hungry — They’re Bored

-Contrafreeloading is the scientific term for an animal’s natural preference to work for their food even when the same food is easily available.
+Animals often prefer to work for their food even when the same food is freely available.

 Actionable Ways to Start Feeding for Enrichment